yemaney/z/cc/README.md

 2.  docs:       Documentation only changes
 3.  feat:       A new feature
 4.  fix:        A bug fix
-5.  perf:       A code change that improves performance
-6.  refactor:   A code change that neither fixes a bug nor adds a feature
+5.  refactor:   A code change that neither fixes a bug nor adds a feature
-7.  style:      Styling changes that don't affect the code performance or behavior
-8.  test:       Adding missing tests or correcting existing tests
+6.  test:       Adding missing tests or correcting existing tests
-9.  revert:     If changes are reverted
-10. chore:      Ad-hoc task that doesn't match other types
+7.  chore:      Ad-hoc task that doesn't match other types

 ### Scope